For Corporate Issuers

 MSCI ESG Research provides in-depth research, ratings and analysis of the environmental, social and governance-related business practices of more than 6,000 publicly traded companies worldwide.
 Our research, data and indexes are used by institutional investors to integrate ESG factors into their investment processes and to create investment products.
 As of July 2015, equity ETF assets tracking MSCI ESG Indexes grew nearly 30% to $1.8 billion during 2015.
 ETFs tracking the MSCI Low Carbon Indexes accounted for nearly 84% of the total equity ETF assets of carbon-themed ETFs since their launch in September 2014, bringing low carbon ETF assets to more than $463.4 million as of the end of 2015.

 The MSCI ESG Research team consists of over 250 ESG specialists worldwide, including more than 150 dedicated ESG analysts and researchers.

-MSCI’s family of over 700 equity and fixed income ESG indexes utilizes our award-winning ESG data and ratings on thousands of companies worldwide.
+MSCI’s suite of over 700 equity and fixed income ESG indexes utilizes our award-winning ESG data and ratings on thousands of companies worldwide.
 Institutional investors interested in sustainable investing can use these industry-leading indexes to benchmark ESG investment performance, create index-based ESG investment products, and manage and report on compliance with ESG mandates.